 Transitional Kindergarten Program

 The Transitional Kindergarten program will follow the kindergarten curriculum while adding a developmental focus taught at a pace designed to meet the children's individual social and emotional needs.
-It is an option for those students who turn age five between July 1, 2012 and December 1, 2012, and whose parents believe their child is not ready socially or academically for an academic kindergarten program.
+Children need to turn age five between September 2nd and December 2nd of the current school year for transitional kindergarten.

 Transitional Kindergarten is designed to help children as they: